scorpido74/azure-docs.nl-nl/articles/iot-dps/quick-enroll-device-tpm-java.md

 4. Houd het uitvoervenster in de gaten voor een geslaagde inschrijving.

 5. Navigeer naar de inrichtingsservice in Azure Portal.
-Klik op **inschrijvingen beheren**en selecteer het tabblad **afzonderlijke inschrijvingen** . u ziet dat de *registratie-id* van uw gesimuleerde TPM-apparaat nu wordt weer gegeven.
+Click **Manage enrollments**, and select the **Individual Enrollments** tab.
+Notice that the *Registration ID* of your simulated TPM device is now listed.

     ![De TPM-inschrijving controleren in de portal](./media/quick-enroll-device-tpm-java/verify-tpm-enrollment.png)